-If you need to change your travel arrangements because of an unexpected event, we'll cover the extra costs to get you to your destination as quickly as possible so you can attend the special event.
-Your claim must meet the conditions of cover on page 37.
+We believe that special events are too important to miss.
+This means if you need to change your travel arrangements because of an unexpected event, we'll cover the extra costs to get you to your destination as quickly as possible so you can attend the special event.
+For example, if your airline offers you a free flight but you decide to take a different flight that gets you to your destination a few hours earlier so that you don't miss the special event, we will pay those extra costs.

+Your claim must meet the conditions of cover below.